 Dining in Magic Kingdom’s Cinderella Castle is truly an experience every Disney fan should have.

-Once you enter into the castle’s waiting chamber, you get to meet the beautiful Cinderella and children are given magic wands or sabers!
+Once you enter into the castle’s waiting chamber, you get to meet the beautiful Cinderella to start this Fairytale Dining Character Meal!
 From here, you walk up the winding stone staircase to the dining which, which is hung with plush tapestries, outfitted in red and purple velvet, and sparkling with light coming through stained-glass castle windows.
-Yep, you’re REALLY here!
+Yes, you’re REALLY here!

 Service: Table Service